 At Rowland Hall, we offer a robust social-emotional learning (SEL) program that builds skills around empathy, identifying and managing strong emotions, peaceful problem-solving, and respectful disagreement.
 We encourage students to use these skills to show compassion, kindness, perseverance, and cooperation.
 Plus, students are proactively supported by teachers who have received SEL training and by our own in-house experts: we have social-emotional support counselors in each division, because when adults meet regularly to discuss each one of their students, every child is well-known and no one slips through the cracks.

 Social-emotional skills empower students to make friends, resolve conflicts, and step confidently into new experiences.
 As students mature and enter our middle and upper schools, these skills help them decrease their anxiety so they can increase their academic performance.

 Teaching social-emotional skills is the cornerstone of Beginning School work.
 Our dedicated faculty help our youngest students learn:

-The importance of community and what it means to be a community member
+the importance of community and what it means to be a community member; and